creativecommons/cc-signals/README.md

 ## CC signals framework

 Using CC signals, a steward of a large collection of content can express a set of criteria that AI developers must meet.
-CC signals are designed as global tools, which means they operate across legal systems that work differently.
-As a result, applying a CC signal is likely to have a different legal effect depending on who applies it and in what context.
-The CC signals are intended to sit neatly within copyright in a way that leverages the power of copyright where it exists and is applicable, without increasing the power of copyright.
+The criteria are organized around different dimensions of reciprocity, and are intended to drive meaningful, practical action.
+CC signals are designed to be interpretable by machines, as well as humans.

 ## CC signals